jaegertracing/documentation/content/docs/next-release/architecture.md

 ### Collector

-The Jaeger **collector** receives traces from the SDKs or Jaeger [agents](../architecture#agent), runs them through a processing pipeline for validation and clean-up/enrichment, and stores them in a storage backend.
+The Jaeger **collector** receives traces, runs them through a processing pipeline for validation and clean-up/enrichment, and stores them in a storage backend.

 Jaeger comes with built-in support for several storage backends (see [Deployment](../deployment)), as well as extensible plugin framework for implementing custom storage plugins.